njnklab/CLAP-S_Algorithm/README.md

-# OCMN: Overlapping Community Matching in Networks
+# CLAP-S Algorithm Implementation of 「Optimized Control of Duplex Networks」

+Many real-world complex systems can be modeled as *multiplex* networks, where each layer represents a distinct set of interactions among the same entities.
+Controlling such systems is crucial, but applying separate controls to each layer often yields a redundant set of driver nodes, increasing cost and complexity.

+This repository contains the official implementation for the paper **"Optimized Control of Duplex Networks"**.
+We address this gap by formulating the Universal Minimum Driver-Node Set (MinUDS) problem for duplex networks, which seeks the smallest set of driver nodes that simultaneously control both layers.
+We propose a novel algorithm, **Shortest Controllability-based Layer-Aware Path Search (CLAP-S)**, that efficiently navigates the combinatorial search space of control configurations.
+By introducing Controllability-based Layer-Aware Paths (CLAPs), the algorithm iteratively realigns each layer’s Minimum Driver Set (MDS) to maximize their overlap.

-This repository contains the official implementation for the paper "Overlapping Community Matching in Networks".
-It provides the source code for the proposed algorithms (CLAPS, CLAPG) and other baseline methods for solving the Overlapping Community Matching problem.
+This repository provides the source code for the CLAP-S algorithm, all baselines, and the scripts to reproduce the figures and tables from the paper.

 ## File Structure